-11 Other Provisions
+12. Other Provisions

-11.1 Contact with Infectious Diseases
+12.1 Contact with Infectious Diseases

-An employee, who is deemed to be incapable from work and is prevented from attending the place of employment because of contact with a notifiable infectious disease, as per HSE, will be required to advise the line manager immediately.

-ng2 will seek guidance from Occupational Health with regards to the management of this absence.
+An employee, who is deemed to be incapable from work and is prevented from attending the place of employment because of contact with a notifiable infectious disease (including COVID-19), as per HSE, will be required to advise the line manager immediately and shall be eligible for full pay for the absence covering the duration the infectious period, as per the Association's internal procedure at that time. ng homes will seek guidance from Occupational Health with regards to the management of this absence.
+The period of absence, deemed as infectious, will not be reckoned against the employee's normal sickness benefit.

-11.1 Doctor/Dental/Optical Appointments
+12.2 Doctor/Dental/Optical Appointments

-Doctor, dental and optical appointments should be arranged outwith working hours.
+Doctor, dental and optical appointments should be arranged out with working hours.
 If it is not possible, you should request time off from your line manager.

-Arrangements could include using annual leave, or unpaid leave.
+Arrangements could include using annual leave, TOIL, flexi or unpaid leave.

-11.2 Hospital Appointments
+12.3 Hospital Appointments

-ng2 understands that hospital appointments cannot always be rearranged and time off will be granted for an appropriate length of time for the appointment.
+ng homes understands that hospital appointments cannot always be rearranged and paid time off will be granted for an appropriate length of time for the appointment.
+Employees should provide medical cards or evidence of their appointments.